-The Swansea Police Department is due for an assessment for its 2nd re-accreditation by the Massachusetts Police Accreditation Commission (MPAC).
-As part of the requirement for notice to the community, we are posting this upcoming event on our web site.
+The Swansea Police Department is due for an assessment for its 3rd re-accreditation by the Massachusetts Police Accreditation Commission (MPAC).
+As part of the requirement for notice to the community, I respectfully request a posting of this upcoming event in the Spectator.

-This assessment is for the department’s fourth award.
+This assessment is for the department’s fifth award.

 The first award was for State Certification on March 6, 2008 (34th overall in the state).